English

 Wonder |

-The History of Storytelling Big Question: How do stories change over time? |
+Storytelling Big Question: How do stories change over time? |

-This scheme of work runs right up until Christmas and explores the earliest stories in our Literary Canon including key Classic and Greek mythology, Biblical stories, the development of our language.
+This scheme of work runs up until Christmas and starts exploring some of the earliest stories in our Literary Canon including key Classic and Greek mythology, Biblical stories, and the development of our language.
 It begins by exploring how stories and storytelling changes over time, how contextual factors impact how stories are told as well as looking at archetypal characters and their role in literature.
-The stories and texts that are chosen for this scheme of work means that every single text that comes after it for both year 8 and 9 but also GCSE Literature and Language can be linked back to it’s starting point here.
-The skills taught cover both reading comprehension, analysis and narrative writing.
+The stories and texts that are chosen for this scheme of work means that students have the historical knowledge needed to access future texts.
+The skills taught in this scheme cover reading comprehension, analysis and narrative writing.
 It is a wonderful introduction to the magic of Literature and enables students to understand the origin and evolution of literature throughout time. |

 |